nginxinc/mra-user-manager/README.md

 to a container engine along with the other components of the _Ingenious_ application, and then the application will be accessible via your browser.

-There are detailed instructions about the service below, and in order to get started quickly, you can follow these simple instructions to quickly build the image.
+There are detailed instructions for building the service below, and in order to get started quickly, you can follow these simple instructions to quickly build the image.

 0. (Optional) If you don't already have an NGINX Plus license, you can request a temporary developer license [here](https://www.nginx.com/developer-license/ "Developer License Form").
 If you do have a license, then skip to the next step.